Whatsapp Icon

 Online Forums and Social Media

 Online communities and social media platforms can also serve as significant support systems, connecting patients worldwide.
-Forums, such as those found on Inspire's Lung Cancer Survivors Community, allow for sharing experiences, advice, and encouragement in a supportive space.
+Forums, such as those found in Inspire's Lung Cancer Survivors Community, allow for sharing experiences, advice, and encouragement in a supportive space.

 Conclusion